nykkos144/Labyrinth/README.md

 # Labyrinth
 Problem :
-  - prints all paths.
+  - prints all paths and not just the shortest one.

+ Soon to be added:
-  - I will add to it for the drawing of the maze
+  - drawing of the maze.
+  - animation on the svg image.